WICG/view-transitions/explainer.md

 - If an element exists in both Page-A and Page-B, and both are 'container and content', an animation takes the container from Page-A styles to Page-B styles (which will include the transform used for positioning), while cross-fading the two images.
 - If an element exists in both Page-A and Page-B, and neither are 'container and child', a transform animation takes its container from Page-A size/transform to Page-B size/transform, while cross-fading the two images.

-- Open question: What if the Page-A element is 'container and child' but the Page-B element is 'single texture'?
+- Open question: What if the Page-A element is 'container and child' but the Page-B element is 'single image'?

-Because the textures are sized to 100% of the container, the textures will also change size throughout the transition.
+Because the images are sized to 100% of the container, the images will also change size throughout the transition.
 How these are scaled can be changed using regular CSS features like `object-fit`.

 In all cases, the duration and easing is some undecided default, that could even be platform independent.